bandinopla/threejs-cannones-rigger/readme.md

 1) A Blender addon for creating colliders in Blender
 2) An NPM package to rig the physics in Three.js using cannon-es

+## Who is this for?
+Manually building complex physical rigs vía code can be a headache in the making.
+This toolset aims to make it a smooth visual experience.
+Focus on the design aspect in Blender, and let the devs work on the details once the rig is exported.
+Separate concerns.

 ## Features